chaoss/community/elections/2026-GB/VOTER-GUIDE.md

 ### GitHub Account

 To vote in CHAOSS elections, you need a valid GitHub account.
+For information about why GitHub is required and options for contributors who don't use GitHub, see the [FAQ section on voting without a GitHub handle](https://github.com/chaoss/community/blob/main/elections/election-faq.md#voting-eligibility).

 When you first access the election site, you'll be asked to sign in with GitHub and authorize Elekto.
 This is a one-time authorization that allows Elekto to verify your voter eligibility.